asynchronics/diatomic-waker/README.md

 slots (hence its name) rather than one.
 This makes it possible to achieve lock-freedom in situations where waker registration and notification are performed concurrently.
-In the case of concurrent notifications, even though one notifier does hold a notification lock, others notifiers never block: they merely request the holder of the lock to send another notification, which is a wait-free operation.
+In the case of concurrent notifications, even though one notifier does hold a notification lock, other notifiers never block: they merely request the holder of the lock to send another notification, which is a wait-free operation.

 Compared to `atomic-waker`, dummy notifications (with no waker registered) are